Meet our Directors

 Melissa has over 25 years’ experience in Operations & General Management, Project & Change Management and Leadership & Governance.
 Passionate about Animal Welfare & Leadership, Melissa is excited to be joining SDCH to support them to succeed through challenging periods of change.

-Vice President, Queensland delegate
+Vice President, Tasmanian delegate

 Katie Garrett